gorango/flowcraft/examples/2.rag/README.md

-# Advanced RAG Agent with Document Analysis
+# Advanced RAG Agent Workflow

-This example demonstrates a sophisticated Retrieval-Augmented Generation (RAG) agent built with Flowcraft.
+This workflow demonstrates a complete Retrieval-Augmented Generation (RAG) agent built with Flowcraft.
 The workflow ingests and analyzes a document, uses embeddings to find relevant information, and generates a precise answer to a user's question.

 This project serves two main purposes: